r-moeritz/pac-man/README.md

 - Blinky becomes faster "Elroy 1" & "Elroy 2" as pellets are depleted
 - Inky & Clyde get released from the ghost pen on a timer instead of when Pac-Man has eaten 30/70 pellets
+- The spritesheet has been replaced with one that looks better and includes ghost animation frames
+- The ghosts are animated while moving

 Please enjoy!